westminsterschoolit/cantandum/_programme/2022-12-01-from-the-realms-of-glory.md

     - Rutter
     - Durante
 ---
-Rutter Angels carol
+> **Programme**
+>
+> - Rutter: Angels’ Carol
-Durante Magnificat
+> - Durante: Magnificat
-Ledger The voice of the Angel Gabriel
+> - Ledger: The Voice of the Angel Gabriel
-Philips Gabriel Angelus
+> - Philips: Gabriel Angelus
-Palestrina Stetit angelus
+> - Palestrina: Stetit Angelus
-Dering Factum est silencium
+> - Dering: Factum est Silentium
-Ledger Angels from the realms of glory
+> - Ledger: Angels from the Realms of Glory
-Pearsall In dulci jubilo
+> - Pearsall: In Dulci Jubilo
-Harris Faire is the heaven
+> - Harris: Faire is the Heaven
-Bairstow Let all mortal flesh keep silence
+> - Bairstow: Let All Mortal Flesh Keep Silence
-Vaughan Williams Te Deum in G
+> - Vaughan Williams: Te Deum in G
-St Matthew’s Westminster
+>
+> *Venue: St Matthew’s, Westminster*

 Tonight’s concert is on the theme on angels, not all of them Christmas ones.
 What you will hear this evening is music that is about, directly or indirectly, or has been inspired by, these timelessly enduring beings.